Gracee-02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23. Write a script that displays all users and their home directories, sorted by users.
 23. Write a script that displays all users and their home directories, sorted by users.
 23. Write a script that displays all users and their home directories, sorted by users.
+24. Write a command that finds all empty files and directories in the current directory and all sub-directories.